stellaryx-labs/awesome-space-osint/README.md

 ## Launches

-*Information and tools related to satellite launches.*
+*Information and tools related to spacecraft launches.*

 | Provider | Description |
 | --- | --- |